paritytech/lightbeam-stammtisch/proposals/new-codegen/lirc.md

 }
 ```

-The core of this is the `action` method, which is a single line of Low IR code.
-The rest of the
+The core of this is the `action` method, which represents a single line of Low IR code.
+The rest of
-methods are "directives" for LIRC, which again, are further explained in the [article for Low
+the methods are "directives" for LIRC, which again, are further explained in the [article for Low
 IR][low-ir].

 ## Diving Deeper